 - 2 tablespoons white miso

 - 1 ½ teaspoons freshly grated ginger - Approx. small thumb-size piece of ginger root.

 - 1 teaspoon rice vinegar

 - 1 large clove garlic, minced or grated

 - ¼ cup chopped green onion

 - fresh greens like baby spinach, chopped cabbage, arugula, optional

 - Heat a large pot of salted water for the noodles.
 Check the instructions on the noodle package; cook time for rice noodles is typically around 5 minutes.
 Add noodles and carrot to boiling water, and cook for 1 minute.
 Stir occasionally to prevent noodles from sticking.

 - By the end of the minute the water should have returned to a boil.
 Add the edamame to the pot, stir, and set timer for 5 minutes.
 As soon as the water returns to a boil, add the corn.
 Once noodles are tender, drain in a colander.
-Thoroughly rinse with cold water to lower the temperature and prevent the noodles from sticking.
+Rinse with water to prevent sticking.
 Drain well.

-- Arrange spinach and cabbage, if using, on individual serving plates, top with noodle salad, and serve with pepper.
+- Arrange greens on individual serving plates, if using, top with noodles, and green onion, and serve.